Taxonomy Builder Setup¶

 -

-Select the Reorganise Topic checkbox to move topics to new parent categories.
+Select the Reorganize Topic checkbox to move the topic to a new parent category.

 -

-Select the options like Standalone Level 2 or Level 1 to update the hierarchy, which automatically moves all your related child topics with the parent topic.
+Choose options like Standalone Level 2 or Level 1 to update the hierarchy.
+The system automatically moves all related child topics with the parent topic.

 -